Coronations in the Americas: Brazil

 Brazilian emperors, of which there were two (Pedro I and Pedro II), were crowned with the Imperial Crown of Brazil in a Catholic Coronation Mass.
 The constitution required the monarch to have reached their eighteenth birthday before the ceremony could take place.
 Brazil abolished its monarchy in 1889.
 Pedro I was crowned on 1 December 1822 and Pedro II was crowned on 18 July 1841.
-Both ceremonies were held in the Old Cathedral of Rio de Janeiro, that then served as the Court's Imperial Chapel.
+Both ceremonies were held in the Old Cathedral of Rio de Janeiro, which served as the Court's Imperial Chapel.

-The coronation of Pedro I was presided by the then Bishop of Rio de Janeiro and Major Chaplain of the Imperial Chapel.
-The coronation of Pedro II was presided by the then Archbishop of São Salvador da Bahia and Primate of Brazil.
+The coronation of Pedro I was presided over by the then Bishop of Rio de Janeiro and Major Chaplain of the Imperial Chapel.
+The coronation of Pedro II was presided over by the then Archbishop of São Salvador da Bahia and Primate of Brazil.
 Pedro II's coronation was a lavish event.
 In both ceremonies, the coronation rite prescribed in the Roman Pontifical of Pope Benedict XIV, then in force, was used.

 Haiti

-Jean-Jacques Dessalines, one of the founding fathers of Haiti, proclaimed himself Emperor of Haiti soon after its independence.
-He was crowned on 6 October 1804 in Le Cap, but was assassinated two years later.
-A Kingdom of Haiti was established in 1811 by Henri Christophe, another leader in the Haitian independence struggle.
-He was crowned in June 1811 in a lavish ritual presided over by Archbishop Corneil Breuil of Milot, but committed suicide in 1820.
-Faustin-Élie Soulouque later proclaimed himself to be Emperor Faustin I of Haiti; he was crowned in an extremely elaborate ceremony held in Port-au-Prince on 18 April 1852, but was forced to abdicate in 1859, bringing his nascent Haitian imperium to an end.
+Jean-Jacques Dessalines, one of the founding fathers of Haiti, proclaimed himself Emperor Jacques I of Haiti soon after its independence, establishing the First Empire of Haiti.
+He was crowned on 6 October 1804 in Le Cap but was assassinated two years later.
+The Kingdom of Haiti was established in 1811 by Henri Christophe, another leader in the Haitian independence struggle.
+He was crowned King Henry I of Haiti on 2 June 1811, in a lavish ritual presided over by Archbishop Jean-Baptiste-Joseph Brelle of Milot, but committed suicide in 1820.
+Faustin Soulouque proclaimed himself to be Emperor Faustin I of Haiti in 1849; he was crowned in an extremely elaborate ceremony held in Port-au-Prince on 18 April 1852 but was forced to abdicate in 1859, bringing the Second Empire of Haiti to an end.